 - I. Domestic violence definitions in section CPC 13700. - A. A. "Abuse" means intentionally or recklessly causing or attempting to cause bodily injury, or placing another person in reasonable apprehension of imminent serious bodily injury to himself or herself, or another. - B. "Domestic Violence" means abuse committed against an adult or a minor who is a spouse, former spouse, cohabitant, former cohabitant, or a person with whom the suspect has had a child or is having or has had a dating or engagement relationship. - C. "Cohabitant" means two unrelated adult persons living together for a substantial period of time, resulting in some permanency of relationship.
 Factors that may be used to determine include but are not limited to- - 1.
 Sexual relations between parties while sharing the same living quarters. - 2.
 Sharing of income or expenses - 3.
 Joint use or ownership of property - 4.
 Whether the parties hold themselves out as spouses - 5.
 Continuity of the relationship - 6.
 Length of the relationship - II.
-Types of Violations: - A. Felony Arrest: CPC 273.5-Arrest when there is probable cause to believe that a crime has been committed under this felony section. - 1.
-"Traumatic condition" means a condition of the body, such as a wound or external or internal injury, including, but not limited to, injury as a result of strangulation or suffocation, whether of a minor or serious nature, caused by a physical force.
+Types of Violations: - A. Felony Arrest: CPC 273.5-Arrest when there is probable cause to believe that a crime has been committed under this felony section. - "Traumatic condition" means a condition of the body, such as a wound or external or internal injury, including, but not limited to, injury as a result of strangulation or suffocation, whether of a minor or serious nature, caused by a physical force.
 For purposes of this section, "strangulation" and "suffocation" include impeding the normal breathing or circulation of the blood of a person by applying pressure on the throat or neck.

 - 2. The two parties must be:

 - a.
 Spouse/former spouse

 - b.
 Cohabitant/ex-cohabitant

-- Engaged/formerly engaged, or someone with whom the offender has, or previously had, an engagement or dating relationship
+- c.
+Engaged/formerly engaged, or someone with whom the offender has, or previously had, an engagement or dating relationship

 - d.
 Have children in common (excludes pregnancy) and there must be visible injury or evidence of internal injury.

 - B. Misdemeanor Arrest: -CPC 243(e)(1)- Under PC 836(d)(1) & (2) an arrest may be made for any 243(e)(1) violation committed in or out of a deputy's presence.
 The two parties involved must be:

 - 1. Spouse/former spouse

 - 2. Cohabitant/former cohabitant

 - 3. Have a child in common

 - 4. Engaged/formerly engaged

 - 5. Dating/formerly dating

 - III.
 Reporting: CPC 13730(a) mandates documentation of all incidents involving domestic violence.

 - A. Deputies shall write a report in all incidents involving domestic violence.

-- A non-criminal domestic violence verbal report must be written for non-criminal incidents of domestic violence in the Field Based Reporting system.
-This form is automatically generated for criminal incidents of domestic violence in the Field Based Reporting system.
+- A Non-criminal domestic violence verbal report must be written for non-criminal incidents of domestic violence in the Field Based Reporting system.
+Fill out all of the appropriate areas of the "DV Verbal" section under Event.

-- CPC 293a mandates that victims of felony domestic violence and stalking must be advised of their confidentiality rights.
-If a victim requests confidentiality or declines, this must be documented in the Field Based Reporting system in the confidentiality section.
+- 2. CPC 293a mandates that victims of felony domestic violence and stalking must be advised of their confidentiality rights.
+If a victim requests confidentiality, a confidentiality form must accompany the report.
+This will be automatically generated by the Field Based Reporting system when selecting the confidentiality type

-- IV.
-Verification of Restraining Orders: